spaceboy/nette-cli/README.md

   Sets application name displayed during each command execution.

 * ### `setDescription(string $description)`
-  Sets application description displayed when application is run without any command/argument (help), lists of commands, arguments and switches follow.
+  Sets application description displayed when application is run without any command/argument (help), lists of commands, arguments and options follow.

 * ### `registerArgument(Argument $argument)`
   Registers argument (see Argument).
 Only registered arguments can be referrenced by commands.

-* ### `registerSwitch(Argument $switch)`
+* ### `registerOption(Argument $option)`
-  Registers switch (see Argument, as switch has type Argument).
+  Registers option (see Argument, as option has type Argument).
 Only registered arguments can be referrenced by commands.

 * ### `registerCommand(Command $command)`
   Registers executable command (see Command).